The Complete Guide to Cross Trainer WorkoutsRBF Team

 If you aren’t comfortable using the cross trainer arm function when you start out, just get used to the foot motion and slowly introduce the arm element when you are ready.
 Once you get in the cross trainer zone, you will likely notice a difference to your arm and leg tone, which is great news for those bingo wings and Summer fashion choices.

-In summary, the cross trainer can be a great way to burn calories and tone up at the same time.
+In summary, the Roger Black Gold Cross Trainer can be a great way to burn calories and tone up at the same time.
 You don’t need to spend over the odds to buy yourself a decent machine so get researching (no dictionary required!).

 *If you are new to exercise or in doubt as to what might be right for you and your wellness, please consult your GP.
 An NHS ‘Return To Exercise’ e-booklet can be viewed here Return-to-exercise-ILL-web.pdf (guysandstthomas.nhs.uk)